shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 2. Heat 1/4 cup oil in a cast-iron or stainless-steel skillet over medium-low heat.
 3. Test the oil heat by frying one tofu slice, adjust the heat accordingly.
 4. Then small batches, pan-fry the tofu until golden brown, about 2 minutes per side.
 Then, transfer the tofu slices to the rimmed baking sheet.
 Repeat with the remaining tofu.
 5. Allow the tofu slices to cool on the wire rack.
-To serve, drizzle with the coconut dressing and enjoy.
+6. To garnish, drizzle with the coconut dressing and serve with steamed jasmine rice, steamed broccoli, or steamed mixed vegetables as we did.

 ### ABOUT THE MEAL